Tanjong Katong Girls' School: History

 TKGS was established on 12 January 1953 with seven classes, 250 pupils, and ten teaching staff.
-The school was the first post-war government English girls' schools built in Singapore.
+The school was the first post-war government English girls' schools built in Singapore and it was officially opened in 1954 when Assistant Educational Advisor to the Secretary of State for Colonies Freda Gwilliam was invited.

-TKGS was first opened on 12 January 1953, with seven classes.
-That same year, the school began admitting selected Chinese school students.
+TKGS was actually opened on 12 January 1953, with seven classes.
+That same year, the school began admitting Chinese school students.
 In 1955, new science laboratories were constructed.

 TKGS became a double-session school in 1960 to cater to the increased enrolment of 1,200.
 It was also the year Maude Scott, founding Principal of TKGS, was succeeded by See Tin See.
 TKGS became an integrated school in 1962, with the Chinese language.
 Since its establishment, TKGS has hosted trainees from the Teachers' Training Course (TTC), and has served as a workshop for Home Economics students.
 In the late 1970s, TKGS conducted "immersion programmes" for students from the Special Assistance Plan (SAP) schools, where students who had a Chinese medium of language were exposed to English lessons in an English environment.
 TKGS served as a Music Elective Programme (MEP) centre for students who were taking music as an 'O' Level subject but whose schools did not have suitable facilities.

 In January 1966, the school was expanded to include another four-storey block which housed Science laboratories, classrooms and special rooms.
 A new cookery room was added to the domestic Science block and the canteen was extended to cater to the increased number of students.
 In 1967, the first Pre-University classes were started, boosting the student enrolment to 2,000.
 In 1972, TKGS won the champion title at the School Band Competition, and clinched the title at the Inter-School Debate Series in 1973.
 In 1975, TKGS produced the top girl in the Singapore-Cambridge GCE Ordinary Level examination.

 In 1983, TKGS was selected by the Ministry of Education (MOE) for the Music Elective Programme (MEP), and was one of the four schools in Singapore to offer music as an examinable 'O' Level subject.
 The Pre-University programme was stopped in 1993 in line with MOE policy.
 In 1995, the school moved to a new campus at Dunman Lane, though the official opening only took place in 1997.
 The landmark sculpture, the "Spirit of TKGS", was commissioned and unveiled by Education Minister Teo Chee Hean during the school's official opening.
 Other achievements include gaining autonomous status.